 Do you provide feedback received from buyers who viewed our home?

 Now that the buyer has shown interest and a viewing has been scheduled, something is still missing in the equation.
 Have YOU been notified of the viewing and subsequent feedback?
 This way you can make any changes the buyer is requesting or simply answer questions they may have.
 This starts the dialog and hopefully negotiations soon follow.

 Does your listing agreement have an "easy exit" feature?

-In the event you're not satisfied or you feel like you've been sold the proverbial jar of rocks mentioned earlier, you'll want the peace of mind knowing you can get out of that dungeon.
-An agent that prides themselves on delivering on promises will have no problem with giving you an exit clause as they're confident you won't ever need to exercise it.
+In the event you're not satisfied or you feel like you've been sold the proverbial jar of rocks, you'll want the peace of mind knowing you can get out of that dungeon.
+An agent that prides themselves on delivering on promises will have no problem with giving you an exit clause, as they're confident you won't ever need to exercise it.

 Do you also provide interior pictures, virtual tours, brochures, and floor plans to buyers?

 The average agent will stick a sign in the yard, take a few pictures of the exterior, and assume that's going to sell the home.
 Today's buyers have a wealth of information at their fingertips, and shortchanging them like this makes them skeptical that you may be hiding something.